jkunz 3d30d6da4b

 @git.zone/tspm 🚀

-TypeScript Process Manager - A robust, no-fuss process manager designed specifically for TypeScript and Node.js applications.
-Built for developers who need reliable process management without the complexity.
+TypeScript Process Manager — A robust, no-fuss process manager built for the modern TypeScript and Node.js ecosystem.
+Production-ready process management without the bloat.

 🎯 What is TSPM?

-TSPM (TypeScript Process Manager) is your production-ready process manager that handles the hard parts of running Node.js applications.
-It's like PM2, but built from the ground up for the modern TypeScript ecosystem with better memory management, intelligent logging, and a cleaner architecture.
+TSPM is your production-ready process manager that handles the hard parts of running Node.js applications.
+Think PM2, but built from scratch for the TypeScript-first ecosystem with better memory management, intelligent logging, a clean daemon architecture, and native ESM support.

 Key Features

-• 🧠 Smart Memory Management - Tracks memory including child processes, enforces limits, and auto-restarts when exceeded
+• 🧠 Smart Memory Management — Tracks memory across entire process trees (parent + children), enforces limits, and auto-restarts on OOM

-• 💾 Persistent Log Storage - Keeps 10MB of logs in memory, persists to disk on restart/stop/error
+• 💾 Persistent Log Storage — 10MB in-memory ring buffer per process, auto-persists to disk on stop/restart/crash

-• 🌳 Process Group Tracking - Monitors parent and all child processes as a unit
+• 🌳 Process Tree Tracking — Monitors parent and all child processes as a unit — no orphans, ever

-• 🏗️ Daemon Architecture - Survives terminal sessions with Unix socket IPC
+• 🏗️ Daemon Architecture — Persistent background service that survives terminal sessions via Unix socket IPC

-• 📊 Beautiful CLI - Clean, informative output with real-time status updates
+• 📊 Beautiful CLI — Clean, informative output with table views, real-time log streaming, and search

-• Zero Config - Works out of the box, customize when needed
+• Zero Config — Works out of the box; customize only when you need to

-• 🔌 System Service - Run as systemd service for production deployments
+• 🔌 Systemd Integration — Run as a system service for production deployments with tspm enable

 📦 Installation